syncfusion-content/blazor-docs/blazor/range-selector/period-selector.md

 ---
 layout: post
-title: Period selector in the Blazor Range Selector component | Syncfusion "
+title: Period Selector in Blazor Range Selector Component | Syncfusion
-description: Learn here all about period selector feature of Syncfusion Blazor Range Selector (SfRangeNavigator) component and more.
+description: Learn here all about Period Selector in Syncfusion Blazor Range Selector component and more.
 platform: Blazor
 control: Range Selector
 documentation: ug
 ---

-# Period selector in the Blazor Range Selector (SfRangeNavigator)
+# Period Selector in Blazor Range Selector Component

 The period selector allows to choose a time range with specific periods.